 Self-Bailing

-Self-bailing means an inflatable has holes along the floor of the vessel to drain water.
+Self-bailing means an inflatable has holes along the floor of the vessel to drain water, as shown below.

 Kokopelli XPD Bucket Packraft |